Apple will host the

 Apple has introduced FireWire 800 for

-its revamped Power Mac
+its revamped Power Mac line and the

 17-inch PowerBook.
 However, the next generation of FireWire wasn’t included in the latest